 Upon approval, the Court will issue an order appointing the designated process server which order will incorporate a list of the required documents to be served.
 The party requesting service will then provide the required copies of documents from the list to the approved process server for service.
 The court’s order will also require a return filed by the process server which may be in the form of Georgia Probate Court Standard Form Supplement 2, which is available above at the Standard Forms link.

-When a filing party is required or permitted to serve notice by publication, the filing party is responsible for preparing the notice and submitting it to the publisher, the Savannah Morning News, for publication.
+When a filing party is required or permitted to serve notice by publication, the Probate Court of Chatham County requires the filing party to prepare the notice and submit it directly to the publisher with the appropriate fee.
+The Savannah Morning News is the publisher for legal notices for the Chatham County Probate Court.

-There are two exceptions to this procedure, wherein Probate Court staff will provide the legal ad to the publisher, which exceptions are: (1) Petition for Year’s Support (GPCSF 10), and (2) Petition for Declaration of Death (GPCSF 18).
+There are two exceptions to this procedure, wherein Probate Court staff will provide the legal ad to the publisher.
+These exceptions are: (1) Petition for Year’s Support (GPCSF 10), and (2) Petition for Declaration of Death (GPCSF 18).
 The following documents provide additional information regarding service of notice by publication, including the appropriate contacts at the publisher, costs, the schedule for publishing, etc.

 The following legal ad schedules have been prepared by Probate Court staff to assist in the publication of notices.